NATO Watch Straps: A Guide on How to Adjust It

-First created and used by the British Ministry of Defence (MoD) in 1973, soldiers can only get a hold of the strap once they sign a form known as G10.
+First created and used by the British Ministry of Defence (MoD) in 1973, soldiers could only get a hold of the strap once they sign a form known as G10.
 Thus, the first NATO strap is also dubbed as G10 by others or Admiralty Grey because of its color.

 The concern is this: many believe that NATO is named after the North Atlantic Treaty Organization (NATO) military troops when it is not.
-Instead, it is derived from the NATO Stock Number (NSN), the alphanumeric code used in British MoD to classify all standardized materials supply within the system.
+Instead, it is derived from the NATO Stock Number (NSN), the alphanumeric code used in British MoD to classify all standardized materials supplied within the system.

-Hence, NATO is not named after the troops but rather derived from a coding system.
+NATO is not named after the troops but rather derived from a coding system.
 With that, it is time to debunk the old myth about this strap’s name.